timmysiauw/dd-modemap/README.md

   }
 }

-modemap.plot.pts('example-2', [37.7338312, -122.417149], 10, '1. delivery locations', 'PICKUP_LAT', 'PICKUP_LNG', rf, cf, null)
+modemap.plot.pts('example-2', [37.7338312, -122.417149], 10, '1. store locations', 'PICKUP_LAT', 'PICKUP_LNG', rf, cf, null)
 ```

 Here, `rf` is a radius function that scales the size of the point proportionately to the number of deliveries from that store.
 Similarly `cf` is a color function that plots the point in blue if the number of deliveries from that store is less than 1000 and red otherwise.
-You can read more about radius and color functions in their respective sections in Advanced Usage.
+You can read more about radius and color functions in their respective sections in [Advanced Usage](https://github.com/timmysiauw/dd-modemap/edit/main/README.md#advanced-usage).

 ### Plotting Geohashes